whiplashmerch/slicer/readme.md

 end
 ```

-### Console Usage
+### Console
 Exporting can be done directly in the console.
 This will execute against the console environment's database:
 ```ruby
 Slicer.export( Order.find(1234) )
 => 'Export saved to /your/rails/root/test/data/slicer/Order1234.yml'
 ```

-Imports can be made into the database for your console environment's database
+Imports can be made into your console environment's database
 ```ruby
 Slicer.import( 'Order1234' )
 => true